 Unfortunately, when you have fair credit, it isn’t always easy to find a cheaper storage unit (metaphorically), as the most valuable balance transfer credit card offers tend to be reserved for those with the best credit.
 However, your fair credit may still give you a few options.

 The crème de la crème of credit card balance transfers, cards with introductory APR offers can be a great way to obtain a much lower interest rate, at least for a time.
-Intro-APR deals provide a temporary low APR (or even 0% APR, depending on the offer) for a set period of time, typically at least six months.
+Intro-APR deals provide a temporary low APR (or even 0% APR, depending on the offer) for a set period of time that lasts at least six months.

 Even better, introductory offers typically don’t use deferred financing, meaning you won’t be charged back interest if you can’t pay off your entire balance transfer before your terms expire.
 Due to the pandemic, however, card issuers have tightened lending restrictions, and 0% offers are hard to come by for any credit rating.